ricmac/Cybercultural/src/posts/040-web20-big-tech-control-2009.md

 ## Emergence of the Big Five

 By mid-2009 it was noticeable, at least to RWW readers, that the internet winds were shifting.
-The big internet companies were encroaching more and more into Web 2.0—and Google in particular was positioning itself well; it was poised to take major steps in the desktop-browser market and also building an open-source smartphone OS.
+The big internet companies were encroaching more and more into Web 2.0 — and Google in particular was positioning itself well; it was poised to take major steps in the desktop-browser market and also building an open-source smartphone OS.

 Apple iOS was only third in the smartphone OS market at this point, behind Nokia’s Symbian and the Blackberry.
 But everyone knew Apple had the most advanced smartphone and mobile-app marketplace on the planet.